AI4ALL-Cyber-Project/GitHub_Pages_Template/README.md

-# 🛡️ Cyber Attack Detection Web App
+# 🛡️ Cyber Attack Detection Model

 This project is a machine learning-powered **web application** that detects cyber attacks based on real-world network traffic.
 It leverages the **CICIDS dataset** to train a predictive model and deploys the model using **Streamlit** for interactive use.